Wen Hair Care

 The FDA is currently investigating reports of serious skin and hair reactions as related to Wen Cleansing Conditioner; they have not yet determined a cause or link to the severe effects.

-Wen Hair Care Lawsuits
+Wen Class Action Lawsuits

-In December 2015, more than 200 women across 40 states had joined a class-action lawsuit filed against Wen Hair Care.
+In December 2015, more than 200 women across 40 states had joined a class action lawsuit filed against Wen Hair Care.
 The primary claim is that the sulfate-free hair products, especially the Cleansing Conditioner, caused their hair to fall out partially or completely.
 The court papers allege that the company and its parent distributer were aware of these severe side effects, but at no point provided warning to users or potential customers.
 The U.S. District Court for the Central District of California is overseeing the case (Amy Friedman v.
 Guthy-Renker, LLC).

 Wen’s parent company, Guthy-Renker, filed a settlement on June 28, 2016, which could provide up to $20,000 to some consumers.
 As of October 2016, the proposed settlement is awaiting approval by federal court.
 Wen does not warn users or customers on its website about the possible adverse side effects of using its hair care products.